English 112 - emergency number

 112 – emergency number in the event of danger to life, property and environment

 The emergency number 112 is used in emergencies when there is a danger to life, property or the environment.
-An emergency situation is when you require urgent assistance from paramedics, emergency services, police, air/sea/mountain rescue services, priests on duty or information about poisoning.
+An emergency situation is when you require urgent assistance from paramedics, Fire Rescue Services, police, air/sea/mountain rescue services, priests on duty or Poison Information.
 All of our SOS operators speak English and are able to conduct the conversation in English.
 If an interpreter is necessary, a third person will be connected to the call.

 You can call the emergency number 112 around the clock, from a landline or mobile phone, wherever you are in Sweden.
 Your call will be answered by an SOS operator who will ask questions in order to provide the necessary assistance.